shafiemukhre/software-notes/to-learn-and-to-do-masterlist.md

 - [ ] Design a key-value store - compare with a key-value store for search engine (from Primer)
 - [ ] Design a unique ID generator in a distributed system

-? - should do this as well, since these are from Alex Xu's book
+? - Should do this as well, since these are from Alex Xu's book
 - [ ] Design a notification system
 - [ ] Design a search autocomplete system

 15 problems :/ -> 5 on Saturday, 5 on Sunday, 5 on Monday
 review 75 leetcode (5 mins for each question) on Saturday and 75 neetcode on Sunday.